iamsayan/advanced-cron-scheduler/readme.txt

 If you like Advanced Cron Scheduler, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/migrate-wp-cron-to-action-scheduler/reviews/#new-post).
 It helps to keep development and support going strong.
 Thank you!

 = 1.0.9 =
-Release Date:
+Release Date: 15th November, 2022

-* Updated: Action Scheduler library to v3.5.1.
+* Updated: Action Scheduler library to v3.5.3.
+* Tested with WordPress 6.1.

 = 1.0.8 =
 Release Date: 28th August, 2022